mesosphere/dcos-commons/docs/pages/developer-guide.md

 ### Plan Acceptance or Rejection

 Once a proposed target configuration has been defined in the form of a `ServiceSpec`, and, optionally, a deployment plan, the scheduler must decide  what course of action to take.
 At the outset, a scheduler may choose to accept or reject a proposed target configuration.
-When a scheduler rejections a proposed target configuration the target configuration does  not change and the previous target configuration remains the target.
+When a scheduler rejects a proposed target configuration the target configuration does not change and the previous target configuration remains the target.
 The scheduler may reject a target configuration because it is malformed, or violates a business logic or other constraint.

 ### Executing a Plan